hb9kns/NEMO/NEMO/static/howtos/users.md

 automatically also grant them access to the required physical area.
 Therefore please double-check user names before adding them!

+### Tool event reports

+This page allows to display (or download) lists of reservation or usage events for all tools where you are primary responsible, for a given time span (by default from beginning of the current year to now).

+If events exist in the selected time range, clicking on "View event records" displays the corresponding list.
+You can display it also as pure text with TABs as separators, or download as an XLSX-formatted spreadsheet for further processing, by clicking on the corresponding links at the table head.

 ---

 [nemoresp]: mailto:yargo.bonetti@first.ethz.ch "Yargo Bonetti / 37541"